65” QLED Mini-LED – Dolby Vision HDR – 120Hz – Roku Smart TV

 Rtings.com has posted “real scene” SDR (standard dynamic range) peak brightness at 679 nits, and HDR (high dynamic range) peak brightness at 869 nits.

 Motion handling on the TCL R635 was very good.
-I did not detect any motion blur with the fast-paced content I viewed.
+I did not detect any motion blur in the fast-paced content I viewed.
 Furthermore, this TV does a very good job of eliminating motion judder with 24p content.

 Degraded Wide-angle viewing performance on this TV didn’t have a huge effect on viewing integrity.
 What I noticed was a lesser amount of picture dimming, contrast and color saturation loss than what I typically see on an LED/LCD TV.